Route 66 Trip to Albuquerque in New Mexico

 In 1932 Route 66 was moved about three miles to the east near the current route of Interstate 25.

-Read more about La Bajada Hill and El Camino Real at the National Park Service website.
+Read more about La Bajada Hill and El Camino Real at the NPS website

 Switchbacks on Route 66 at La Bajada Hill between Santa Fe and Albuquerque View from the top of the mesa looking south (left) and from the bottom looking north (right) |